Posted on Jul 25, 2022 in Blog

-- More flexible in size and possible to build on more space.
+- More flexible in size and possible to build on for more space.

 - Increased space for vehicles, storage, and workspace.

-- More secure and protects your home from break-ins.
+- More secure and protects your home from potential break-ins.

 If you’re focused on the aesthetic appeal of your home from the outside, detached garages offer the best look without sacrificing garage space.
 The inconvenient access is one major drawback with detached garages – if you’re going back and forth to the garage, especially in the winter, it can be uncomfortable and inaccessible.

 Choosing a garage type is not one size fits all, and homebuyers should weigh the benefits of each option to find the right fit that’s appropriate for their lifestyle.

 San Rufo Homes has models with attached and detached garage options in single-family homes – no matter what your garage needs are, our layouts fit your lifestyle.